How to Survive Your First Week at College

 - DON'T PROCRASTINATE!
 This one is huge with college freshman.
 If you want to succeed in college, you have to make sure you don't wait until the last minute to do your work.
 Many times unforeseen circumstances occur, which could prevent you from finishing that chemistry project or economics paper.
 If you complete your work before the due date, you can take a lot of stress off your shoulders as well.

-There are many habits that can prepare you for a life on your own, however these are a few of the main ones.
+There are many ways you can prepare for a life on your own, however the tips listed here will help you through those first few difficult months.
 Your best resource is your school, so if you have any questions regarding anything, make sure you ask somebody!

 - Surviving College Life: What to Expect Your First Week of College